 Greenbaum’s Oxford English Grammar is a comprehensive guide for those who wish to delve deeper into the structure of English.

-The book discusses grammar at both sentence level and text level, with insights into how different grammatical choices can shape meaning.
-It’s a scholarly yet accessible resource for serious students of English.
+The book discusses grammar at both sentence and text levels, offering insights into how different grammatical choices can shape meaning.
+It’s a scholarly yet accessible resource for serious English students.

 10. “Practical English Usage” by Michael Swan

-Michael Swan addresses over 600 common language problems in this helpful guide.
+This helpful guide, by Michael Swan, addresses over 600 common language problems.
 It’s tailored to be particularly useful for non-native English speakers.

 Practical English Usage provides clear explanations and offers practical guidance for dealing with everyday language issues.
 Whether you’re an English learner or a teacher, this book is a handy tool for quick reference and practical use.